Ask Experts Questions for FREE Help !

 Jaw Hurting [ 5 Answers ]

 I was punched yesterday in the jaw by accident and now my left side teeth and left jaw hurt whenever I chew and yawn.
-Any ideas how long this will take to heal and whether or not I should see a dentist/doctor?
+Any ideas how long this will take to heal and whether I should see a dentist/doctor?

 Cracked Heels [ 1 Answers ]

-This is actually not a question but an advise to those who have really dry, ugly heels....
+This is actually not a question but an advise to those who have really dry, ugly heels...
 Try putting lotion or Petroleum jelly on the dry part and put on socks afterwards.
 This will help keeping the heels moistened and after a few days, you'll get good results. ;)

-View more Fashion questions Search
+View more questions Search